 It is the exact type of needless decadence that all architects should advocate against.
 The digital façade, water fountains that will likely run twenty-four hours a day and other luxurious amenities seem almost like an intentional snub, not just because it is a waste of resources but because it continues to promote inequality.
 Human well-being is an integral part of achieving a sustainable future, just as important as cutting emissions and repairing the damage of human activities on our ecosystems.
 It is no longer enough for architects to ‘just fiddle around with what the market gives [them]’—they need to be activists as well as designers and start seriously integrating sustainable design into the art of architecture.

-Architects tend to want to change the world; I believe that most are well intentioned and principled.
+Architects tend to want to change the world; I believe that most are well-intentioned and principled.
 However, at this point, it’s not enough to be just principled without action.
-This may be difficult, painful even, but now more than ever, we need drastic change.
+This may be difficult, painful even, but now more than ever, we need a drastic change.

-The onus of sustainability doesn’t fall solely on the shoulders of architects; there are entire political, economic and societal systems that need to be overhauled, but it is still their duty to commit fully to producing architecture with as little environmental impact as possible.
+The onus of sustainability doesn’t fall solely on the shoulders of architects; there are entirely political, economic and societal systems that need to be overhauled, but it is still their duty to commit fully to producing architecture with as little environmental impact as possible.
 We can learn a lot from poor and indigenous communities, many of whom live and build using renewable methods, and start reconsidering the embodied energy that goes into our construction as much as the in-use costs.
-This also means making the choice to give up materials that we now know contribute to global carbon emissions.
+This also means choosing to give up materials that we now know contribute to global carbon emissions.

 There isn’t a definitive solution to these escalating crises.
 Architects don’t have unlimited power, and when given the choice between rejecting a commission or working with the client to make it as ‘green’ as possible, many would likely choose the latter.
 We don’t have time to wait for entire systems on which our society is based to be radically transformed before we start trying to mitigate the environmental impacts of our current construction methods.
 I won’t pretend to have all the answers.
 But architects are the leaders of the construction community — isn’t there a moral obligation to use this status to reinvent how we build and lead us away from the brink of environmental and societal collapse, rather than towards it?